SebastianoF/GeoBlog/medium_to_hashnode/medium_to_hashnode.md

     $$

-To see how the correct formatting should look like (admitting that the bug had not been fixed in the meantime), the source of this article can be found [here](https://github.com/SebastianoF/GeoBlog/blob/master/office_positioning/office_positioning.md) (note: you may need to remove the underscores manually from the link opening in a new page).
+To see how the correct formatting should look like (admitting that the bug had not been fixed in the meantime), the source of this article can be found [here](https://github.com/SebastianoF/GeoBlog/blob/master/office_positioning/office_positioning.md) (NOTE: you will have to remove the slash before each underscores manually from the url after clicking on the link).

 ## <a id="workflows"></a> 3.
 Workflows ##